Hobart and Beyond Road Trip

 Check into your Hobart accommodation for the next two nights.

 Come evening, order an English pub-style dinner at Shipwright’s Arms in Battery Point.
 The dedication to a good dinner here is matched only by a dedication to maritime history.
 And with good reason: a shipwright was the guy who built it.

 After yesterday’s birds-eye view, get a ground-level look at Hobart on a Gray Line city tour.
-Entrance to MONA is included, so you won't miss the chance to visit Australia's most unusual art museum – a vast underground wonderland exhibiting antiquities as well as contemporary art.
+Join a morning expedition to see the city sights, or sign up for a full-day experience including a trip out to MONA – otherwise known as a vast underground wonderland of antiquities and contemporary art.

 Look out for the locals in front of the rustic Daci & Daci.
 This is your lunch stop!
 And don’t forget one of their meringues for dessert.
 Actually, some say no meal’s complete without a whisky so it’s lucky you’re only a short walk from Lark Distillery.
 A guided tour of Tasmania’s first licensed distillery includes a thoughtful lesson on whisky tasting.

-Cap off your day at Alexander's Restaurant inside the sandstone mansion Lenna.
-Enjoy a fine dining take on modern Australian cuisine as you survey Salamanca in colonial style.
+Cap off your day at Alexander’s Restaurant inside the sandstone mansion Lenna of Hobart.
+Enjoy a fine-dining take on modern Australian cuisine as you survey Salamanca in colonial style.